 It’s late.
 In fact, 8:30pm late and I’ve finally poured myself that glass of wine.

 The other day I actually had to ask Siri “Can dogs eat red peppers?”
 The answer, thankfully, is a resounding yes; red peppers contain high levels of vitamins A, C, E and lots of antioxidants.
-(Just be careful with the spicy ones, as those can lead to mild [to severe] digestive issues.)
+(Just be careful with the spicy ones, as those can lead to mild digestive issues.)
 I won’t even begin to explain how Austin got a hold of a red pepper, but trust me he did.

 So - back to recipe formulation.
-When I began making CBD treats for Brady, my daughters were still in high school.
+When I began making hemp oil-infused CBD bites for Brady, my daughters were still in high school.
 As a stay-at-home mom, I was in the kitchen a lot.
 I loved creating interesting dishes from the many cookbooks I’d accumulated over the years, but honestly, nothing was more exciting to me than rolling up my sleeves and just “winging it” as my husband Tim likes to say.

 Sometimes, the recipes were amazing; sometimes, we went out to dinner.
 But, the creative part of what I was doing became so instrumental in the ritual of cooking and baking that it defined me and became part of who I am.

 So fast forward to today, or tonight I should say.
-I’ve immersed myself in a new world, learning about spices and herbs, as well as supplements that can be combined with CBD to create delicious, wholesome and nutritious treats that people actually think taste good too.
+I’ve immersed myself in a new world, learning about spices and herbs, as well as supplements that can be combined with CBD to create delicious, wholesome treats that people actually think taste good too.
 I've been learning so much about what our dogs need to eat (and what they don't); but I've also learned about label candy.

 It’s important for me to understand every ingredient and why I put it into what you’ll be giving to your pet.
 I received a note from a customer the other day telling us that when she opened the package of “dog treats,” her daughter commented that they smelled better than some of the things they buy to put in the pantry.
 Then upon reading the ingredients, she told her mom “they’re actually healthier than some of the things we buy.”